 This course equips nursing students, certified nursing assistant (CNA) students, and healthcare professionals working in long-term care communities with a new approach to supporting older adults through a person-directed care framework.
 This courses focuses on enhancing communication and relationships with older adults by understanding behaviors as expressions of unmet needs.
 In addition, this course emphasizes the skills needed to create a more supportive and person-directed living environments to promote positive change in long-term care settings.
 After completing this online program, learners will be able to:

-Here is the direct link to the Person-Directed Living in Long-Term Care course HERE.
+Access the Person-Directed Living in Long-Term Care course.

 In order to access the College of Nursing Catalog where the UGEC Goals of Care Conversations (GoCC) training is stored, you will need to create an account with the University of Utah Canvas program.
 If you’ve never enrolled in a course before, create your free account.
 If you’ve already registered, enroll through your current account.
 When you click the link above to the training course, you will be redirected to a Canvas page that will ask you to either log in or create a new account.